ophilippov/fruithealth/readme.md

 #### 📝 Description

 Returns **fruits with their health scores** ordered by health score, descending.
-Fruits are filtered by specifying minimum and/or maximum sugar content using the `sugarMin` and `sugarMax` query parameters.
+Fruits are filtered by specifying minimum and maximum sugar content using the `sugarMin` and `sugarMax` query parameters.

 #### 🔗 Endpoint
 ```